ave-llan/linux-server-setup/README.md

     chown {username}:{users-default-groupname} /home/{username}/.ssh/authorized_keys
     ```

-    Verify owner permission's are limited to read and write for the user
+    Verify owner permission's are limited to read and write for the user.

 5. Configure SSH